A two stage approach for order and rack allocation with order backlog in a mobile rack environment

 We have $R$ mobile racks which can be allocated (moved) to pickers.
 Rack $r$ contains $s_{ir}$ units of product $i$.
 Let $\Gamma(i)$ be the set of racks that contain one or more units of product $i$, so $\Gamma(i) = [r~|~s_{ir} \geq 1~ r=1,\ldots,R]$.
+Let $\Delta(o) = [r~|~r \in \Gamma(i)~q_{io} \geq 1~i \in I]$ be the set of racks that involve one (or more) products in order $o$.
 Let $\gamma_i$ be the minimum number of racks that are needed to supply all orders involving product $i$.
-Let $\Delta(o) = [r~|~r \in \Gamma(i) ~i \in I~q_{io} \geq 1 ]$ be the set of racks that involve one (or more) products in order $o$.
 Let $\delta_o$ be the minimum number of racks that are needed to supply order $o$.
 We indicate later below how to find values for $\gamma_i$ and $\delta_o$.
 We assume without loss of generality that any orders that cannot be satisfied at all, even by using the entire set of racks, have been identified and eliminated from the problem.

-Note here that in our work we explicitly consider rack inventory positions and the number of units of each product required by each order.
-This contrasts with previous work in the literature~\cite{boysen17a, fusser19, ouzidan20, xie2021, yang2021a, zhuang2021} which does not explicitly consider the number of units of each product stored in a rack, rather such work assumes that if a rack contains a product then it has sufficient of that product to satisfy all orders requiring that product.
-Note also here that our work considers multiple pickers simultaneously, in contrast to previous work that just considers one picker.